ihamani0/react-quize-app/README.md

 - **Multiple-choice questions**: Users can select answers from provided options.
 - **Score calculation**: The app calculates and displays the user's score at the end of the quiz.
-- **Responsive design**: The app is fully responsive and works on all devices.
-- **Review answers**: Users can review correct answers after completing the quiz.

 ## Technologies Used